 A new study conducted by medical professionals at the University of California- Davis suggested that 43 percent of California adults polled would choose to keep their depression symptoms to themselves during a doctor’s appointment.

 The study participants cited a variety of reasons for doing so, such as feeling their emotional difficulties are off-topic, having an aversion to being prescribed antidepressants and fear of documentation of the conversation getting back to their employer.
-This is just further evidence of the stigma people in the United States associate with depression and mental illness in general that almost half of a controlled population would rather deny the existence of negative feelings for fear of being labeled clinically depressed.
+This is just further evidence of the stigma people in the United States associate with depression and mental illness in general.

 - Agitation, restlessness, and irritability